hunterjackson/docs/source/elastic.rst

 * Optional  : no

 ``connect.elastic.write.timeout``

 Specifies the wait time for pushing the records to ES.

 * Data type : long
 * Importance: low
 * Optional  : yes
 * Default   : 300000 (5mins)

+``connect.progress.enabled``

+Enables the output for how many records have been processed.

+* Type: boolean
+* Importance: medium
+* Optional: yes
+* Default : false

 Example
 ~~~~~~~